Dr-Isam-ALJAWARNEH/ds-project-ESDA/instructions.md

 - Link to the online data files [available here](https://github.com/IsamAljawarneh/datasets/tree/master/data) instead of the local files, so that I can run directly!
 - test with larger datasets, same data but more records, available [here](https://github.com/IsamAljawarneh/datasets/tree/master/data/NYC_AQ) for the AQ data.
 - Start writing your paper!
     - I will add reference papers later on.
-Focus now on discussing the results that you have obtained and drawing an architectural overview of the framework, we can discuss those points in a meeting.
+Focus now on discussing the results that you have obtained and drawing an architectural overview of the framework, we can discuss those points in a meeting

 ----------------------------------------------------------
 1. [ ] run the example starting code and familiarize yourself with some geosaptial processing techniques, including: